hummingbot/hummingbot-site/docs/strategies/cross-exchange-market-making.md

 In Hummingbot code and documentation, we usually refer to the less liquid market as the "maker side" - since the cross exchange market making strategy is providing liquidity there.
 We then refer to the more liquid market as the "taker side" - since the strategy is taking liquidity there.

+The startegy currently supports centralized exchanges on the maker side and centralized and decentralized exchanges on the taker side.
+Decentralized exchanges are accessed through the hummingbot gateway.

 The cross exchange market making strategy's code is divided into two major parts:

  1. Order creation and adjustment